obrunet/my-own-dataquest.io-codes/README.md

 	* Working with Dates and Times in Python
 	* Regular Expressions in Python
 	* Python Tips and Tricks
-	* Guided Project: Exploring Hacker News Posts
+	* Project: Exploring Hacker News Posts

 ### Step 2 - Intermediate Python and Pandas